PeterStoyanov83/peter-stoyanov-coaching/README.md

-# Coaching Site for Petar Stoyanov
+# Coaching Site for Peter Stoyanov

-A full-stack web application for a communication and stage presence coaching program led by Petar Stoyanov — an experienced actor, clown, and trainer with 20+ years of international work.
+A full-stack web application for a communication and stage presence coaching program led by Peter Stoyanov — an experienced actor, clown, and trainer with 20+ years of international work.

 ## 🚀 Features